cosmos/sdk-tutorials/academy/4-my-own-chain/play-game.md

 </HighlightBox>

 Can Bob, who plays _black_, make a move?
 Can he make a wrong move?
-For instance a move from `0-1` to `1-0`, which in turn is occupied by one of his pieces?
+For instance, a move from `0-1` to `1-0`, which is occupied by one of his pieces.

 ```sh
 $ checkersd tx checkers play-move 0 1 0 0 1 --from $bob